Georgy-Khachatryan/MeshDecimationTools/README.md

     meshlet_9.current_level_error_metric
 );
  ```
+To allow mesh decimation across geometry boundaries, meshlet groups may be built from meshlets of different geometries.

 ### How to render
 Assuming that you already have a working meshlet based geometry rendering pipeline in your engine, adding a basic support for continuous level of detail requires you to: